ehs5/crmscript_fetcher/readme.md

 # CRMScript Fetcher

-CRMScript Fetcher downloads CRMScripts from your SuperOffice installations, and creates them as files and folders on your local PC.
+CRMScript Fetcher is a GUI application that can download CRMScripts from your SuperOffice installations, and create them as files and folders on your local PC.